marekmaskarinec/klak/spec.md

 ### arrays

-Arrays are of fixed length (which can be determined at runtime).
+Array can be resized at runtime by reallocating, but that is slow.
 They are passed by reference.

 ### strings